 My love of big trucks started as a young child, as I was his ‘helper’ who handed him the tools as he worked on his rigs.
 I knew every tool in the tool box by their correct name, before I could recite the alphabet.

 He had enough trucker tales to last a lifetime.
-I would sit and listen to him by the hour, tell stories about his trucking days… so very different from the things that truckers encounter today.
+I would sit and listen to him by the hour, tell stories about his trucking days.
+The experiences then were so very different from the things that truckers encounter today.

-All these old restored trucks we see today, and old truck photos, were also part of some ‘trucker’s life’, too….. and as we would say today, ‘that is ‘way cool‘.
+All these old restored trucks and old truck pictures were also part of some ‘trucker’s life’, too.

 Related > Trucker Stories and Tales From the Road